meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

     ##    user  system elapsed
     ##   0.004   0.000   0.006

 When it comes to making new columns.
 There is no real advantage whether you use base R or tidyverse for this.
+However, I would argue that it is good programming practice to rely on the using mutate (dplyr) or with (base) when trying to create multiple columns.
+The with function is helpful as it doesn't force you to keep referencing data.frame$'column name' repeatedly, as seen above.

-You should see the advantage of using the tidyverse with some of the more complex situations.
+Here shortly you should see the advantage of using the tidyverse with some of the more complex situations.

-Using the stats per game, each players total fouls in a season were calculated.
+#### base R (sapply) vs. tidyverse

+In this example, the goal is to calculate the total number of fouls accrued per player.
+This is done by searching through each individual game and summing the fouls.
 After it is calculated it is then appended back to the aggregate player data frame.

-#### base R (sapply) vs. tidyverse

 Sapply approach: Loop through the aggregate player data-frame, takes the player name and finds all games where the players played and sums the foul column.